-Req. # Requirement DOC MAN Procedure Verification Corrective Action P-9.4 Materials and packaging materials shall be protected from contaminants.
-Materials stored in uncovered areas shall be protected from condensate, sewage, dust, dirt, chemicals, allergens or other contamination.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action P-8.4 Food packaging and packing materials shall be stored in a manner that minimizes contamination.
+Food packaging and packing materials stored in uncovered areas shall be protected from condensate, sewage, dust, dirt, chemicals, allergens, or other contamination.
 Materials shall be stored off the floor/ground on pallets, slip-sheets or stands and covered where applicable.
 Auditor observes stored materials for protection from contamination.
 Operation develops and implements written procedures for materials storage.
 Operational deficiencies are corrected.
 Affected product is evaluated for potential contamination and disposition.
-P-9.4.a The operation has a procedure to ensure that purchased materials, work in progress and finished products are used in the correct order, and within the allocated shelf life when applicable.
-WP The operation clearly outlines a procedure in which work in progress, finished products, purchased materials, such as packing materials, cleaning chemicals and any other materials that may have an impact on food safety, shall be used in accordance with the allocated shelf life, i.e. materials used on a first in first out basis or in the correct order as established by the policy or procedure.
+P-8.4.a The operation has a procedure to ensure that purchased materials, work in progress and finished products are used in the correct order, and within the allocated shelf life when applicable.
+WP The operation clearly outlines a procedure in which work in progress, finished products, purchased materials, such as packing materials, cleaning chemicals and any other materials that may have an impact on food safety, shall be used in accordance with the allocated shelf life, i.e., materials used on a first in first out basis or in the correct order as established by the policy or procedure.
 Auditor observes the procedure for stock management is implemented effectively.
 Operation develops and implements effective procedures for stock management.
-P-9.5 Adequate space shall be maintained between rows of stored materials to allow cleaning and inspection.
+P-8.5 Adequate space shall be maintained between rows of stored materials to allow cleaning and inspection.
 WP Materials shall be stored away from walls and ceilings.
-Written procedures shall be followed to guarantee the proper cleaning, inspection and monitoring for pest activity in storage areas.
-Auditor reviews the procedures and observes the storage area to determine whether storage practices allow cleaning, inspection and monitoring for pest activities.
-Operation develops and implements a written procedure, and moves material into compliance.
+Written procedures shall be followed to guarantee the proper cleaning, inspection, and monitoring for pest activity in storage areas.
+Auditor reviews the procedures and observes the storage area to determine whether storage practices allow cleaning, inspection, and monitoring for pest activities.
+Operation develops and implements a written procedure and moves material into compliance.